-- PSCAs; and - time-vested RSUs.
+· time-vested RSUs.

 Our Compensation Committee typically approves, at its December meeting, LTIP awards that are intended to serve as equity incentive compensation for the following fiscal year.
-On December 4, 2012, the Compensation Committee approved the

-2013 LTIP awards, and the PSCAs and RSUs that comprise the 2013 LTIP awards were granted to the named executive officers on such date.
+On December 10, 2013, the Compensation Committee approved the 2014 LTIP awards, and the PSAs and RSUs that comprise the 2014 LTIP awards were granted to the named executive officers on such date.
 Pursuant to SEC rules we are required to include the grant date fair value of equity awards in the fiscal year in which the award is granted.
-Therefore, in the Summary of Compensation table that follows this Compensation Discussion and Analysis, the grant date fair value for the 2013 LTIP awards is included in the stock awards column for fiscal year 2012.
+Therefore, in the Summary of Compensation table that follows this Compensation Discussion and Analysis, the grant date fair value for the 2014 LTIP awards is included in the stock awards column for fiscal year 2013.

 Equity awards are approved as a dollar amount, which on the grant date is converted into a specific whole number of restricted stock units or other stock awards based on the closing price of our common stock on the date of grant.
-For 2013, the target values of the LTIP awards for each of the named executive officers, as a percentage of such officer's base salary, were not changed from 2012.
+For 2014, in connection with the total target direct compensation changes discussed in "Total Target Direct Compensation," Mr. Noll's target LTIP opportunity was increased from \$5,250,000 to \$5,500,000 and Ms. Johnson's target LTIP opportunity was increased from \$870,000 to \$875,000.
+The 2014 target values of the LTIP awards for Mr. Moss and Mr. Evans, as a percentage of such officer's base salary, were not changed from 2013.

-For 2013, 40% of the value of the PSCA consisted of an award payable in cash and 60% of the value consisted of an award payable in stock.
-As discussed in "Criteria and Metrics for our Compensation Program," the performance criteria for the PSCAs for 2013 were sales growth, EPS-XA growth and free cash flow.
+For 2014, 50% of the value of the LTIP opportunity consisted of PSAs and 50% of the value consisted of RSUs.
+As discussed in "Criteria and Metrics for our Compensation Program," the performance criteria for the PSAs for 2014 were sales growth, EPS-XA growth and cash flow from operations.